Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Abstract

 \section{Abstract}

+In the paper, we establish Squash Rigidity Theorem - the dynamical spectral rigidity for piecewise analytic Bunimovich squash-type stadia whose convex arcs are homothetic.
+We also establish Stadium Rigidity Theorem - the dynamical spectral rigidity for piecewise analytic Bunimovich stadia whose flat boundaries are a priori fixed.

-In the paper, we establish the dynamical spectral rigidity for piecewise analytic Bunimovich stadia and squash-type stadia.
-In addition, for smooth Bunimovich stadia and squash-type stadia we compute the Lyapunov eigenvalues along the maximal period two orbit, as well as value of the Peierls' Barrier function from the marked length spectrum associated to the rotation number $n/(2n+1)$.
+In addition, for smooth Bunimovich squash-type stadia we compute the Lyapunov exponents along the maximal period two orbit, as well as the value of the Peierls' Barrier function from the maximal marked length spectrum associated to the rotation number $\frac{2n}{4n+1}$.